bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## android-sample-app

-* in your primary workflow you should have all the testing steps such as `Android Lint` and `Android Unit Test` Steps, whereas your deploy workflow should contain the building step, like Android Build or Gradle Runner Steps.
+* in your primary workflow you should have all the testing steps such as `Android Lint` and `Android Unit Test` Steps, whereas your deploy workflow should contain one of our building steps, like `Android Build` or `Gradle Runner` Steps.

 ## carthage-sample-app